Easy to customize and super fun to make, whipped bath soaps are an ultra-luxurious addition to any product line or personal collection.

 Large mixing bowl

 Piping bag and tools (if desired)

 Step 1: Prepare and sanitize workspace

 Wash your equipment and utensils in warm soapy water and dry thoroughly.
 Don’t forget your workspace!
 Avoid any cross-contamination by spraying the area with rubbing alcohol or a 5% bleach solution, then wipe dry with a clean paper towel.

 Place the beater all the way down into the base.
-Beat on a medium to medium-high speed for about 1 minute, or until the base looks like whipped cream.
+Beat on a medium to medium-high speed for up to 10 minutes, or until the base looks like whipped cream.

-If using, weigh out 0.6 oz of argan oil (or other moisturizing oil of your choice) and add to the base.
+If using, weigh out 0.6 oz (17 g) of argan oil (or other moisturizing oil of your choice) and add to the base.

 When the mixture reaches the consistency and color you’re after, it’s ready to package.
 Scoop your bath & shower soufflé into the Small Straight Sided Jars, or use the piping bag and tools if you prefer.

 Did you make it?